TSxo/envy/README.md

 - **Validation** - Rich set of built-in assertions for common use cases.
 - **Type Conversion** - Convert strings to numbers, booleans, arrays, and more.
 - **Type Narrowing** - Narrow types for more precise type safety.
+- **Prefixed Variables** - Group and namespace environment variables with automatic prefixing.
 - **Method Chaining** - Fluent API for building configurations.
 - **Error Handling** - Detailed error messages for missing or invalid values.
 - **Dotenv Compatible** - Fully compatible with [Dotenv](https://github.com/motdotla/dotenv).